SALES: 1-844-255-7932 | SUPPORT: 1-800-586-3784

 Penalties

 After receiving a timely complaint, OSHA will contact the employer.
 If no reconciliation is met, OSHA will conduct an investigation.
-If OSHA finds valid complaints under the OSH Act, AHERA, or ISCA, it will refer the problem to Solicitor's Office to take legal action.
+If OSHA finds valid complaints under the OSH Act, AHERA or ISCA, it will refer the problem to the Solicitor's Office to take legal action.

 Meritless complaints are dismissed.
 For those with merit, OSHA will issue a letter to the employer, requiring he or she amends any of the following committed offenses: withholding whistleblower wage or firing whistleblower.
 OSHA also reimburses the whistleblower for any attorney or expert witness fees.

-Whistleblowers protect by STAA have the Solicitor's Office conduct litigation, though sometimes a private party will.
-The other Acts usually have private parities conduct litigation.
+Whistleblowers protected by STAA have the Solicitor's Office conduct litigation, though sometimes a private party will.
+The other Acts usually have private parties conduct litigation.

 Objections to OSHA's determination can be made to the Department of Labor's Office of Administrative Law Judges (OSLJ).